dandirifaldi/dandirifaldi/README.md

 I'm a **Human** that have interested to technology, machine learning, and web development.

--  I’m currently working on Institut Teknologi Indonesia as Computer Lab Assistant
+-  I’m currently working on Bumi Amartha Teknologi.
--  I’m currently learning MERN stack
+-  I’m currently learning Full-Stack Web Development with JAVA and React Js.
 <!-- - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...